Vietnam.vn - Nền tảng quảng bá Việt Nam

 After the 1968 Mau Than General Offensive and Uprising, many commandos were killed or captured, and the enemy discovered their fake identities.

-The old government changed the new ID card, using modern American printing technology, with a blue dragon printed in reflective ink in the middle, so people called it "blue dragon ID".
+The old government changed to a new ID card, using modern American printing technology, with a blue dragon printed in reflective ink in the middle, so people called it "blue dragon ID".

 The most difficult point is the image of a green dragon curled up right in the middle of the card - a sophisticated embossed detail, extremely difficult to counterfeit by manual means at that time.

-But with determination, he chose the clearest blue dragon ID card, then meticulously aligned the dragon image many times.
-When he achieved the highest accuracy, he used that copy to print the ID card.
+But with determination, he chose the clearest blue dragon ID card, then meticulously adjusted the dragon image many times.
+Only when he achieved the highest accuracy did he use that copy to print the ID card.

 Listen to the story of hero Tu Cang, the person who forged the Blue Dragon ID card and the wife of a Saigon special forces soldier - Photo 6.